Interview with James Ferguson Latimer

 BW: Yeah.

 JFL: I can’t remember to tell you the truth.
-I remember lots of searchlights but I don’t know about blue searchlights.
+I remember a lot of searchlights but I don’t know about blue searchlights.

 BW: The gunners would occasionally if they saw a light coming towards them or a fighter coming towards them would instruct the pilot to take evasive action or corkscrew.
 Did that ever happen with you?